 Fractures of the coronoid process are relatively uncommon.
 It is generally accepted that they account for approximately 1% of all mandible fractures.
-The coronoid process is infrequently fractured because it is protected by the zygomatic arch.
+The coronoid process is infrequently fractured because the zygomatic arch protects it.

 A diagnosed coronoid fracture is an indication for the surgeon to look for an associated zygomatic arch fracture.